johnmartingodo/pyKinematicsKineticsToolbox/README.md

 # pyKinematicsKineticsToolbox
-Kinetics and kinematics functions conveniently gathered in an installable python module
+Kinetics and kinematics functions conveniently gathered in an installable python package